ircv3/ircv3-specifications/extensions/sts.md

 ### User-declared STS policy

-Clients may allow users to explicitly define an STS policy for a given host, before any interaction with the host.
+Clients might consider allowing users to explicitly define an STS policy for a given host, before any interaction with the host.
 This could help prevent a "Bootstrap MITM vulnerability" as discussed in General security considerations.

 ### Pre-loaded STS policies